 No more than 1 parking and 2 exhibitor passes provided per entered horse or pony.
 Additional passes will be available in the horse show office at a cost of $5.00 per exhibitor pass and $10 per parking pass.

 A Current negative Coggins Test certificate dated within one year must be included with entry as well as current veterinarian practice health papers noting Equine Influenza Virus and Equine Herpes Virus vaccination within 6 months of the competition.
 If your animal’s vaccinations were not administered by a veterinarian, you must, if asked be able to provide to secretaries, a receipt for purchase of vaccines, signed by the owner or agent with control of the animal; name, serial #, expiration date and date of administration.

 Permanent stabling of 260 stalls and additional tents are on the show grounds at a cost of $210.00 per stall.
 All stalls are approx. 10×10 w/doors.
 Stabling is available on a first-come, first-served basis.
 EMAIL Barney Mallace at: BMallace721@gmail.com for all stall reservations.
 Management reserves the right to close entries.
+Horses may not share stall fees.
+All stabled horses will be charged an entire stall fee regardless of sharing space.
 Additional stalls are also available during the show at the Shelby Show Place Arena.

 Stabling will be available from 12:00 noon on the Sunday prior to the show until 12:00 noon on the Sunday following the show.

 HORSE SHOW OFFICE